Access Window

 Data Entry in SysCAD

-For Example: |
+For Example: SysCAD Style Editing |

 Accessing Data Fields

-The Data Fields that appear in White are changeable and user inputs are normally required.
+The data fields that appear in White are changeable and user inputs are normally required.

-- These fields can be number boxes; text boxes with or without pull down lists or check boxes.
+- These fields can be number boxes, text boxes (with or without pull down lists), or checkboxes.

 - All required fields come with default values.

-- Most Data Fields can be copied and pasted into changeable data fields (white cells), trends, MS Excel or Notepad by using the <Ctrl + T> and <Ctrl + V> key strokes.
+- Most data fields can be copied and pasted into changeable data fields (white cells), trends, MS Excel or Notepad by using the <Ctrl + T> and <Ctrl + V> key strokes.
 For more information, see section Copy and Paste.

 - Most data fields are displayed with a conversion unit - e.g. Mass Flow may be displayed in t/h.
 The user may change either the Default conversion units, or the conversion units for the individual data field, at any time.
 Please see Conversions.

-- When entering data into SysCAD data fields, the default mode is Override.
-It is represented by a thick cursor.
-If the cursor is placed away from the number towards the left of the box, the new value entered will replace the old value.
-If the cursor is placed on the number, then the normal overwrite rule will apply.
-Pressing the <Ins> key will activate the insert mode.
-This is represented by a thin line cursor.
-Alternatively, the Excel Editing Style can be used, where the default is to replace the old value.
+- When entering data into SysCAD data fields, the default mode is overwrite.
+This is represented by a flashing wide text cursor positioned over a character.
+If the cursor is placed in the white space of a field (to the left of a value, or to the right of text), the new value entered will completely replace the old value.
+If the cursor is placed on a character/digit, then the normal overwrite rule will apply.
+Pressing the <INS> key will activate the insert mode.
+This is represented by a thin text cursor between characters.

 - While solving or running, data is not updated on the Access Window, to update, press